yugabyte/yugabyte-db/docs/content/preview/develop/realworld-apps/explore-sample-apps.md

 ## Run the IoT Fleet Management app

-After running Yugastore, you should run the [IoT Fleet Management](../realworld-apps/iot-spark-kafka-ksql/) app.
-This app is built on top of YugabyteDB as the database (using the YCQL API), Confluent Kafka as the message broker, KSQL or Apache Spark Streaming for real-time analytics, and Spring Boot as the application framework.
+After running Yugastore, try the [IoT Fleet Management](../iot-spark-kafka-ksql/) application.
+IoT Fleet Management is built on top of YugabyteDB as the database (using the YCQL API), Confluent Kafka as the message broker, KSQL or Apache Spark Streaming for real-time analytics, and Spring Boot as the application framework.